aws-powertools/powertools-lambda-layer-cdk/README.md

 ### Python

-A single line will create a layer with powertools for python:
+A single line will create a layer with powertools for python.
+For NodeJS you need to specifically set the `runtimeFamily: Runtime.NODEJS` property.

 ```python
 from cdk_aws_lambda_powertools_layer import LambdaPowertoolsLayer